Architecture Toolset in Autodesk AutoCAD | Features

 Automatic object generation

-Use elements with real-world behaviour and construction, allowing for quicker placement in the documents and drawings that you create.
+Use elements with real-world behavior and construction, allowing for quicker placement in the documents and drawings that you create.

 Drawing version management